 is essential to relieve pain

-to every patient upon admission for a mastectomy.
+free of charge to every patient upon admission for an IRM.

-Entirely funded by the generosity of donors, this charitable project
+Fully funded by the generosity of donors, this solidarity project

 patients’ needs, thereby improving their quality of life.